ZuluImpact/trustedclicks/README.md

   </ul>

 <h2>Demo</h2>
-You can see a live demo of this website: https://trustedclicks.ai/
+You can see a live demo of this website: <a href="https://trustedclicks.ai/" target="_blank"> https://trustedclicks.ai/ </a>

 <h2>Technolgies Used</h2>
 Front-end Framework: HTML <br>